SherG/s2/blog/coronavirus-business.md

 Consider using tools like <a href="https://www.clickfunnels.com/" target="blank">ClickFunnels</a> and <a href="https://home.webinarjam.com/index" target="blank">Webinar Jam</a>.

+Note: providers of local one-on-one services like music lessons can also take their services online.

-If your business provides in-person consultations, make video consultations an option.
+If your business provides in-person business consultations, make video consultations an option.

+If you sell retail and have a minimal (or no) online presence, get up and running immediately with an e-commerce solution.
+Many, like Shopify, are cheap and can be set up and populated with products within a few days.
+Also look at investing in online ads to attract digital foot traffic.

-### Co-Working and Commercial Real Estate
+## Co-Working and Commercial Real Estate

 Co-working will be a loser for at least the next several months.
 Once the virus emergency subsides, some business owners may decide that they'd prefer to have their employees continue to work remotely in order to save on office expenses and/or to recover from any revenue impact incurred from the virus.

 Come Monday, if we continue to have additional significant declines in the markets, we may be in for a deep recession and possibly deflation.
 That can significantly impact commercial real estate rentals and sales.
 The potential downstream effects are numerous.

+## Summary

+No one can predict the future impact the coronavirus will have on the markets, supply chains, or demand.

+Prioritize your actions and adapt quickly.

 ### Related Reading on the Coronavirus (COVID-19)